 Sticky Fingers Woodfire Kitchen

-Sticky Fingers Woodfire Kitchen combines both marvel service along with excellent food.
-BBQ meat is at the top of the menu as the majority of customers highly recommend it.
+Sticky Fingers Woodfire Kitchen combines both marvel service and excellent food.
+BBQ meat is at the top of the menu, as most customers highly recommend it.
 Cooking in the open air adds to the speciality of the place.
-It is one of the top restaurants in the Eastern Cape despite not being a big one.
+Despite not being significant, it is one of the top restaurants in the Eastern Cape.
 You can take the whole family to Webber Street, South End, Port Elizabeth and enjoy a meal full of flavours.
 All customers are welcome from Tuesday through Saturday from 5:30 PM to 11:00 PM.

 Sanook Cafe